• Skip to primary navigation

 Baked teriyaki tofu on brown rice with green onions

 • Extra-firm tofu: I purchase organic tofu when possible.
-You will need one 14 ounce block tofu for this recipe.
-If you have a tofu press, you can use that to remove the excess moisture before baking.
-Otherwise, gently squeezing it between kitchen towels or paper towels will work just fine.
+You'll need one 14-ounce block tofu for this recipe.
+If you have a tofu press, use that to remove the excess moisture before baking.
+Otherwise, gently squeeze it between kitchen towels or paper towels.

 • Tamari: Or you can substitute soy sauce, but I use tamari for gluten-free.
 Be sure to use low sodium if desired.
 Coconut aminos could work as well.